-Luckily, valley fever is only transmitted via direct contact with the fungal spores.
+Luckily, Valley fever is only transmitted via direct contact with the fungal spores.
 It can't be transmitted from person to person, so people who experience symptoms don't need to worry about spreading it to friends and family.
 Unfortunately, it doesn't take much exposure to the fungus to experience problems.
 As the CDC says, "it only takes one breath" of the fungus to become infected.

 So why is the disease on the rise?
-The CDC says some scientists are looking into changing weather patterns and hotter temperatures, which may have helped the fungus to spread outside of its normal habitat.
-Changing rain patterns could also have had an effect, as heavy rainfalls followed by long, dry periods could allow more of the fungus to enter the air with dust and wind.
+The CDC says some scientists are looking into changing weather patterns and hotter temperatures, which may have helped the fungus to spread outside its normal range.
+Changing rain patterns could also have had an effect, as heavy rainfalls followed by long, dry periods allow more of the fungus to enter the air with dust and wind.
 It's also possible the increase in cases is a simple side effect of the increased human population in the region.

 No vaccine exists for Coccidioidomycosis, but the CDC recommends that people working in or near dusty environments, such as construction sites, wear an N95 mask to reduce the chance of ingesting the fungus.
 Indoor HEPA filters can also improve air quality and reduce the chance of infection.
 Finally, they suggest keeping sores and cuts covered and clean, as the fungus has been known to enter through wounds in addition to the lungs.